openxla/stablehlo/docs/reference.md

        choose the one with the following primitive type, in decreasing order of
        preference: integer, floating-point, boolean, complex.

+**(G2) How much of test coverage we should aim for?**

+$\ge$ 90%.

+**(G3) How do we decide on the number of tests needed to cover an op's behavior?**

+Ideally, it is desirable to have minimal tests which meets the set coverage criteria.
+We should write tests with best effort" to cover multiple behaviors of an op under test.
+By doing that most of the simpler ops will end up having one test.
+From collective "best efforts" from reviewer and author, we should be able to get a near close to the ideal goal.
+Taking assistance from the coverage tools will help us when to stop.

-**(G2) How about adding tests dedicated for testing the interpreter infrastructure?**
+**(G4) How about adding tests dedicated for testing the interpreter infrastructure?**

 The interpreter infrastructure is mostly straightforward and can be added to